-3. THE TRIAL COURT'S DECISION TO PRECLUDE ANDERSON'S § 8 DEFENSE

-Anderson plainly failed to establish the right to have the charge against him dismissed on his motion under § 8, nevertheless, that fact alone does not necessarily preclude him from asserting the same defense at trial.
-Indeed, I disagree with the trial court's conclusion that a defendant who moves for dismissal under § 8 has selected his or her remedy and, for that reason, is categorically barred from raising a § 8 defense at trial in the event that he or she does not prevail on the motion.
-See People v Kolanek, Mich App , slip op at 7; NW2d (2011) (Docket No. 295125, issued January 11, 2011) ("As the statute does not provide that the failure to bring, or to win, a pre-trial motion to dismiss deprives the defendant of the statutory defense before the fact-finder, [the] defendant's failure to provide sufficient proofs pursuant to his motion to dismiss does not bar him from asserting the Section 8 defense at trial nor from submitting additional proofs in support of the defense at that time").
+3. THE TRIAL COURT'S DECISION TO PRECLUDE ANDERSON'S § 8 DEFENSE defendant who moves for dismissal under § 8 has elected his or her remedy and, for that reason, is categorically barred from raising a § 8 defense at trial in the event that he or she does not prevail on the motion.
+See People v Kolanek, 291 Mich App 227, 241-242; 804 NW2d 870 (2011) ("Because the statute does not provide that the failure to bring, or to win, a pretrial motion to dismiss deprives the defendant of the statutory defense before the fact-finder, defendant's failure to provide sufficient proofs pursuant to his motion to dismiss does not bar him from asserting the § 8 defense at trial nor from submitting additional proofs in support of the defense at that time.").
 Rather, as previously stated, whether a defendant has established an affirmative defense will typically be a matter for the jury.
 Waltonen, 272 Mich App at 690 n 5.
-It is, however, well-settled that the defendant has the burden to establish a prima facie case for his or her affirmative defense by presenting some evidence on all the elements of that defense.
+It is, however, well settled that the defendant has the burden to establish a prima facie case for his or her affirmative defense by presenting some evidence on all the elements of that defense.
 People v Lemons, 454 Mich 234, 248; 562 NW2d 447 (1997); see also People v Dempster, 396 Mich 700, 713-714; 242 NW2d 381 (1976) (noting that a defendant normally bears the burden of showing by competent evidence that an exemption to a criminal statute applies to the facts of his or her case).
-And, if the defendant fails to establish an element of his or her defense at trial, the trial court should not present the defense to the jury for consideration.
+And if the defendant fails to establish an element of his or her defense at trial, the trial court should not present the defense to the jury for consideration.
 See People v Crawford, 232 Mich App 608, 619; 591 NW2d 669 (1998) ("A defendant asserting an affirmative defense must produce some evidence on all elements of the defense before the trial court is required to instruct the jury regarding the affirmative defense.").
 It is also equally well settled that the Legislature can limit a defendant's ability to present an affirmative defense.
 See, e.g., People Carpenter, 464 Mich 223; 627 NW2d 276 (2001).